How can I find out what my version is?

 Now that we have versions covered, what are the major differences between the two?

-Bedrock Edition is the only version that supports cross-compatability between multiple devices and platforms.
+Bedrock Edition is the only version that supports cross-compatibility between multiple devices and platforms.

 Java Edition only supports those who use a PC with a mouse and keyboard by default.
 This means if you are on MacOS, Linux or Windows, you will be able to play Java Edition.